instantiator/open-social-distributor/docs/linkedin-notes.md

 ## Quotas

-By default, your app will be allowed:
+By default (in developer mode), your app will be allowed:

 * 10 posts per user per day
 * A cap of 100 posts per day